HewlettPackard/ilo-redfish-emulator/README.md

 ### Docker

-You can run a predefined emulator using ./Dockerfile and setting the MOCKUPFOLDER environment variable, their ./mockups/<BMC_type>/Dockerfile (i.e. ./mockups/EX325a/Dockerfile), or create a ./mockups/<BMC_type>/Dockerfile in your custom mockup directory.
+You can run a predefined emulator using ./Dockerfile and setting the MOCKUP_FOLDER environment variable, their ./mockups/<BMC_type>/Dockerfile (i.e. ./mockups/EX325a/Dockerfile), or create a ./mockups/<BMC_type>/Dockerfile in your custom mockup directory.

 **NOTE:** 'Dockerfile' assumes your custom static files are in place in the ./mockups/<MyBMC> directory.